Innmind/documentation/docs/getting-started/handling-data/sequence.md

 ### Lazy

 With this mode you build a `Sequence` by passing a function that returns a `Generator`.
-This generator will be called each time you try to extract some data from the `Sequence`.
+This function will be called each time you try to extract some data from the `Sequence`.

 ```php
 $values = Sequence::lazy(static function() {